MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/govern-data-catalog.md

 - Allow automated catalog updates through configurable scheduling of scans and scan rule sets

 > [!IMPORTANT]
-> When you add a new data landing zone to the environment, register the associated data lakes and polyglot storage through Azure DevOps as a source for the data catalog crawlers to scan.
+> When you add a new data landing zone to the environment, register the associated data lakes and polyglot storage through Azure DevOps as a source for the data catalog crawlers to scan, govern and manage data integrity.

 ## Data classification